Bloggbild för: How the immune system works

 May 7, 2020 3 min reading

-The immune defense, also called the immune system, is the body's defense system that protects us against infections and diseases caused by bacteria, viruses, fungi, and parasites.
-The immune system helps us maintain good health.
 But did you know that we have two different types of defense in our immune system?
 The innate (non-specific) and the adaptive (specific).
 These work together to protect the body in an effective way.

-The innate immune system is also called the congenital immune system.
-It can be divided into the internal and external immune defense.
-The external part includes skin, mucous membranes, and stomach acid, which prevent harmful microorganisms in various ways.
 The internal immune defense consists of macrophages, granulocytes, endothelial cells, dendritic cells, and a range of other cell types.
-They are pre-programmed to recognize viruses and bacteria and to combat and consume these as soon as they enter the body.They are also the ones that determine whether to alert the next line of defense or not.
+They are preprogrammed to recognize viruses and bacteria and to fight and consume them as soon as they enter the body.They also determine whether to alert the next line of defense or not.

-If intruders survive the innate immune system, the adaptive immune system is activated.
-However, it needs some time to mobilize and this can take days or even weeks.
-But in return, it can remember the enemy and therefore have an effective defense ready if the same enemy returns.
 This defense is managed by the white blood cells called lymphocytes, which have advanced specialized functions to effectively counter attacks.
-They are divided into T-cells and B-cells.T-cells originate in the bone marrow and move to the thymus where they mature.
+They are divided into T-cells and B-cells.T-cells originate from the bone marrow and move on to the thymus where they mature.
 There are different types of T-lymphocytes such as T-helper cells, killer T-cells, and memory T-cells.
 T-helper cells activate and coordinate the immune system and attract killer T-cells that destroy viruses, cancer cells, and cells infected by viruses or intracellular parasites.
-B-lymphocytes or B-cells are formed and mature in the bone marrow and protect the body against bacteria and toxins by producing antibodies that clump substances together, making them visible to macrophages, for example.
-They also remember previous intruders and can quickly produce new antibodies if the same virus or bacterium appears again.

 Diet